damar-wicaksono/trace-simexp/docs/source/user_guide/cli/cli_prepro.rst

 === ============ ================= ========== ======== ============================================== =========
 No. Short Name   Long Name         Type       Required Description                                    Default
 === ============ ================= ========== ======== ============================================== =========
-1   -h           --help            flag       No       Show help message                              None 2   -ns          --num_samples     integer(s) No       Pre-process the selected samples               None 3   -nr          --num_range       2 integers No       Pre-process the range of samples, inclusive    None 4   -as          --all_sample      flag/bool  No       Pre-process all samples in design matrix       True
+1   -h           --help            flag       No       Show help message                              False 2   -ns          --num_samples     integer(s) No       Pre-process the selected samples               None 3   -nr          --num_range       2 integers No       Pre-process the range of samples, inclusive    None 4   -as          --all_sample      flag/bool  No       Pre-process all samples in design matrix       True